Mihai Neșu: Personal life

 Neșu's father, Mircea, was a footballer, referee, and doctor.
 His nephew, Nikos Barboudis, was also a football player.

+On 29 March 2006, Neșu was decorated by the President of Romania, Traian Băsescu, with the Ordinul "Meritul Sportiv" (Order of "Sporting Merit"), Class II, for his contribution to reaching the 2005–06 UEFA Cup quarter-finals with Steaua București.

-Neșu married Maria Laura Gherman in June 2006, but they divorced after six years.
+Neșu married Maria Laura Gherman in June 2006, they divorced after six years.

 Philanthropy

 In the 2012–13 season, Steaua București honoured Neșu by displaying the logo of his namesake foundation on the club's kit in the UEFA Europa League matches against Ekranas, Ajax and Chelsea.

 As of January 2022, Neșu manages the construction of a new and larger rehabilitation centre in Oradea for children with motor disorders.